JEFH507/org-chart-goose-orchestrator/Demo/Demo fixes/ISSUE-1-Privacy-Guard-Root-Cause.md

 ```

 **Why it's ignored**:
-- Goose v1.14.0 does **NOT** support `api_base` parameter in config.yaml
+- goose v1.14.0 does **NOT** support `api_base` parameter in config.yaml
-- This is a custom parameter we invented, not part of Goose's configuration schema
+- This is a custom parameter we invented, not part of goose's configuration schema

-### What Goose Actually Uses
+### What goose Actually Uses

 **OpenRouter provider code** (`openrouter.rs` line 53):
 ```rust